 (iv) U.S. Federal Tax Classification.
 Each Assignee shall agree that it will take such actions as may be requested by the Class A Member from time to time, including the execution and delivery of a United States Internal Revenue Service Form 8832, in order to achieve the classification of the Company for United States federal tax purposes as a partnership or an entity that is disregarded as an entity separate from its owner, pursuant to United States Treasury Regulations §§ 301.7701-1 through 301.7701-3.

 .
-No Member shall be liable for the debts, obligations or liabilities of the Company .
+No Member shall be liable for the debts, obligations or liabilities of the Company by virtue of its status as a Member.

 .
 Each Member shall be entitled to receive any information that it may reasonably request concerning the Company; provided, however, that this Section 3.05 shall not obligate the Company or any Member to create any information that does not already exist at the time of such request (other than to convert existing information from one medium to another, such as providing a printout of information that is stored in a computer database).
 Each Member shall also have the right, upon reasonable notice, and at all reasonable times during usual business hours to inspect the assets of the Company and to audit, examine and make copies of the books of account and other records of the Company.
 Such right may be exercised through any agent or employee of such Member designated in writing by it or by an independent public accountant, attorney or other consultant so designated.
 The Member making the request shall bear all costs and expenses incurred in any inspection, examination or audit made on such Member’s behalf.
 Confidential Information obtained pursuant to this Section 3.05 shall be subject to the provisions of Section 3.06.